iticek026/poc-trust-management/project/notes.md

 - [x] if innsufficient number of robot to tranport item, return them to base
 - [x] remove Robot word at authority in left panel
 - [x] change expand collpase icons
-- [ ] enable to use data from last run
-- [ ] reward and punishement
-- [ ] create logger for every interaction
 - [x] enable to set up disabling point robots from authority
 - [x] enabnle to set up robot radius
 - [x] download file